emmawalshdev/The-Book-bar/testing.md

 **Edit book page**
 - Test access
-    - Attempt to access the edit book page URL while logged out.
+    - Attempt to access the Edit book page URL while logged out.
 Confirm a redirect to the Access denied page.

 - Test pathways
     - Input new data in all fields & click Save:
         - Confirm that a success message appears.
-        - Confirm a redirect to the book page.
+        - Confirm a redirect to the Book page.
         - Confirm that the data on the page template is aligned with the MongoDB data (updated data).

   - Click Cancel:
-    - Confirm a redirect to the book page.
+    - Confirm a redirect to the Book page.

   - Click Delete:
     - Confirm that a warning message appears.